Strengthen Your Scholarship Application

 Explore these tips to learn how to strengthen your scholarship application and find answers to common application questions.

 The Full Circle and TCU Scholarship applications have an essay style format with three short-answer questions.

 These sections are your chance to share your story and give readers an opportunity to see how a scholarship would help you achieve your stated educational and professional goals and require you to discuss three elements: an obstacle that you have overcome in order to get to where you are now; your educational goals and how this scholarship will help you achieve those; and how your education will help your Native community.

-We recommend that you type out your responses to the short-answer question in a Word document (like this template) to ensure safe keeping if you need to abandon the application before submission.
+We recommend that you type out your responses to the short-answer questions in a Word document (similar to this template) to ensure safe keeping if you need to abandon the application before submission.

 To enhance this section, start by creating an outline of your thoughts and initial answers to each question.
 The outline does not need to look perfect, but it will allow you to start thinking about and organizing these questions and how they relate to each other.